rsdoiel/antenna/socal_north.md

 ---

-## Palisades Fire: Authorities report 'high number of significant injuries' to residents who did not evacuate
+## Palisades Fire: At least 1,000 homes and buildings lost, curfew orders issued in Santa Monica

-date: 2025-01-07, updated: 2025-01-08, from: The LAist
+date: 2025-01-07, updated: 2025-01-09, from: The LAist

 The fire is a nightmare scenario for multiple coastal communities, with massive damage and no containment.